A586-T/oofpp_habits_project/README.md

 If the database is empty, the application seeds:

-five predefined habits (daily and weekly)
+five predefined habits

-approximately four weeks of sample check offs
+four weeks of sample check offs

 Running Tests
 Run all tests with: